adobe/aio-theme/README.md

 - `GATSBY_ALGOLIA_INDEX_NAME` — your-sites-repo-name (by convention, the repo and index names are the same).
 - `GATSBY_ALGOLIA_APPLICATION_ID` — Alpha-numeric string required to **access** Adobe's product documentation, including yours.
 - `GATSBY_ALGOLIA_SEARCH_KEY` - Alpha-numeric string required to **search** Adobe's product documentation, including yours.
-- `GATSBY_ALGOLIA_INDEX_ALL` — List of products (product-index-names) you want to include in the search for your locally built site.
-- `GATSBY_ALGOLIA_SEARCH_INDEX` - Map of product indexes with labels for displaying searches on your site's search page.
-For example, `[{"index1": "Index 1"}, {"all": "All Results"}]`.
-Use `all` to indicate that all indexes should be searched.

 ## Global Navigation